petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/building-a-time-off-requester.md

 {bdg-secondary}`Liferay 7.4+`

-Liferay Objects empowers you to build entire applications without writing code or deploying modules.
+With Liferay Objects, you can build entire applications without writing code or deploying modules.
 Here, you'll create a Time Off Request application using Liferay [Objects](../../objects.md) and [Picklists](../picklists/creating-picklists.md).

 First, you'll [add a Picklist](#adding-a-department-picklist) for defining department values.
 Then, you'll create two Objects, one for [Time Off Requests](#adding-a-time-off-request-object) and another for [Employees](#adding-an-employee-object).
 During this process, you'll relate these Objects to one another and add a webhook to the Time Off Request Object.
 Finally, you'll [design custom layouts](#designing-custom-object-layouts) to display the relationship fields.